TehShadow/MorseCode_BST/README.md

 # MorseCode_BST
-MorseCode encryption and decryption with the help of a Binary Search Tree simple app for encoding decoding morsecode
+Simple encryption and decryption with the help of a Binary Search Tree in C++